Breast Revision in Hinsdale With Dr. George Kouris MD

 - An improvement to correct artificial-looking nipples or an asymmetry in breasts after reconstruction surgery.

-It is the aim of Dr. Kouris and his staff to make sure that your experience at Midwest Plastic Surgery is an outstanding one, from the minute you come through the doors to the follow ups after your procedure.
+It is the aim of Dr. Kouris and his staff to make sure that your experience is an outstanding one, from the minute you come through the doors to the follow ups after your procedure.
 We understand that your choice to have breast revision surgery is a deeply personal and important one.
 And, so, treating our patients with courtesy and respect is a priority.
 Dr. Kouris and his staff ensure that someone knowledgeable will always be available to address your questions and concerns.

 As you consult with Dr. Kouris, you and he will discuss your expectations for your breast revision surgery.
 He’ll also thoroughly explain what will happen during your procedure, what to expect post surgery, and any possible side effects.